 - H: Hey look he graduated from Harvard what else can I say?

 - C: What the hell has happened to Harvard?

 - H: I know right, tell me about it?

 People are very keen to cover themselves so they’re less likely to take risks where fault can be laid at their feet.

-Signalling quality when you’re not experienced
+Signalling quality when you’re not experienced in your sales interview

 Maybe you don’t have a ton of experience under your belt.
 It’s not the end of the world, everyone started out inexperienced.
 What you need to do instead is do your homework really really well.

 Understand their company, their product and their competitors.
 This is crucial because it's not just about you, it's about them.
 They have a problem and they’re hoping you’ll be part of the solution.
 So if you can demonstrate a clear understanding of where their business is at the moment and what the challenges they face are you’ve signalled quality to them.
 It’s no different then selling to a prospect, you have to know who you’re talking to, you cannot wing it.